0330 822 0505

 They’ll be able to guide you through each step of the process and how to avoid all the usual pitfalls along the way.

-If you make an enquiry we’ll match you with a broker who helps people with payday loans get the mortgage they need every day.
+If you enquire, we’ll match you with a broker who helps people with payday loans get the mortgage they need daily.

 Prepare your paperwork and apply!

-The best way to get your mortgage application ready is by making sure you have all of the documents (evidence of earnings, payslips, certified accounts etc.) that are needed.
+The best way to prepare your mortgage application is to make sure you have all the necessary documents (evidence of earnings, payslips, certified accounts, etc.).

 Your broker can guide you on this and manage your application on your behalf, so don’t worry – you won’t have to do this on your own.